magomimmo/modern-cljs/doc/tutorial-18.md

-In the [Tutorial 2][2], [Tutorial 3][2] and [Tutorial 7][4] we explained how to setup and use a browser connected REPL (i.e. bREPL) to enable an CLJS style of programming as interactive and closer as possibile to the still today incomparable dynamicity of a LISP-machine-based programming enevirnoment.
+In the [Tutorial 2][2], [Tutorial 3][2] and [Tutorial 7][4] we explained how to setup and use a browser connected REPL (i.e. bREPL) to enable a CLJS style of programming as interactive and close as possibile to the still today incomparable dynamicity of a LISP-machine-based programming enevirnoment.

-That said, the above bREPL configuration is subject to a few limitations inherited from the underlaying default CLJS REPL, internally the [lein-cljsbuild][6] plugin.
+That said, the above bREPL configuration is subject to a few limitations inherited from the underlaying default CLJS REPL, internally used by the [lein-cljsbuild][6] plugin.

 > NOTE 3: See [Piggieback README][7] for a brief discussion of its
 > motivation.
 Or see your experience with the default CLJS REPL to